rose-compiler/rose/src/AstNodes/README.md

   [[Rosebud::ctor_arg]]` is the same thing.

 * Properties can be surrounded by C preprocessor conditional compilation directives.
-These can surround individual attributes or multiple attributes, but must be closed before the end of the class definition.
+These can surround individual properties or multiple properties, but must be closed before the end of the class definition.
 However, it is not currently possible to use conditional compilation to define alternate declarations for a single property (the property is either all or nothing).